Brittney Exline: Interests

 Exline volunteered with various community-based organizations in Philadelphia.
-She worked with the Community School Student Partnerhsips in Philadelphia while still at university.
+She worked with the Community School Student Partnerships in Philadelphia while still at university.
 She also trained 30 tutors from Penn and worked as a kindergarten summer school teacher for Freedom Schools in Philadelphia, showing her interest in education.

 She speaks many languages: English, Spanish, French, Japanese, Russian, Arabic and German.